-The evolution of computing is vastly more rapid and better
+The evolution of computing is far more rapid and its history is

 evolution of life.